-For almost any kind of business, the intake process is a critical component of building relationships.
+For almost any kind of business, the client intake process is a critical component of building relationships.

 Not only is it important from a tactical and strategic perspective to help the parties learn about each other, but it’s also important for setting the tone of the relationship.
-Having an intake process that feels smooth and seamless to your customer and client will give them a feeling of safety and security — they’ll trust you more from the outset of the project.
+Having an intake process that feels smooth and seamless to your customers and clients will give them a feeling of safety and security—they’ll trust you more from the outset of the project.

-Designing the right intake process is not simple, and it usually takes testing and iteration to work out all the kinks.
-But there are many key components and considerations that you can incorporate into your plan to get a jumpstart in the right direction.
+Designing the right intake process is not simple.
+It usually takes testing and iteration to work out all the kinks.
+However, there are many key components and considerations that you can incorporate into your plan to get a jumpstart in the right direction.

 Intake process flowchart